 Common Name: Xuan Fu Hua

-Inula britannica is a Perennial up to 0.75 metres tall.
+Inula britannica is a perennial plant that can grow up to 0.75 metres tall.

 It has medicinal uses.